The Belgravia Centre Blog

 Panax Ginseng is a natural stimulant but can't stimulate hair growth alone

-It was used in Asia for thousands of years before making its mark on western shores as a natural stimulant with metabolism and circulatory benefits and panax ginseng is now believed to stimulate hair growth by nourishing and strengthening the hair.
-But unfortunately, no conclusive evidence exists to suggest it is an effective treatment in preventing hair loss.
+It was used in Asia for thousands of years before making its mark on western shores as a natural stimulant with metabolism and circulatory benefits and memory-boosting properties.
+Panax ginseng is now believed by some to stimulate hair growth by nourishing and strengthening the hair.
+No conclusive evidence exists to support these claims or to suggest it is an effective treatment for thinning hair.

 Horsetail